landaudiogo/cc-assignment-2023/README.md

 POST `/notify`

 Body Parameters:
-- `notification-type`: An enum which indicates the type of notification to be sent to the researcher (stabilized/out-of-range).
+- `notification_type`: An enum which indicates the type of notification to be sent to the researcher (Stabilized/OutOfRange).
 - `researcher`: The researcher's email to be notified.
-- `experiment-id`: The experiment's ID to which the measurement belongs to.
+- `experiment_id`: The experiment's ID to which the measurement belongs.
-- `measurement-id`: The temperature measurement that concerns this notification.
+- `measurement_id`: The temperature measurement that concerns this notification.
+- `cipher_data`: This value represents the `measurement_hash` value in a measurement’s event payload.
+Through the data contained in this value, the notifications service determines whether it was correctly notified of a stabilized or out-of-range event.

 **Body Schema**:
 ```json